 However, no figure is given for the cap.
 The cap is a matter of negotiation between the parties, which may be linked to the value of the deal, property or loan, but there are no absolutes here and the particular circumstances will dictate what is agreed.
 For example, if the property is of a high value, the parties will need to agree a sensible cap, which may be lower than the value of the loan or property.
 The certifying firm should check its internal procedures as to its policy on whether to limit its liability and, if so, the level of the cap.

+The Committee wishes to reiterate that having a cap on liability is market practice and recipients of the Certificate are requested to take account of this in their requirements for the form of Certificate.

 Some certifiers will wish to use their own forms of limitation/reliance wording, although the certifier should highlight this as a Disclosure after the front end of the Certificate.

 The Committee recognises that the certifier may seek a limitation or "cap" on liability where the same Certificate is addressed to more than one person, in order to prevent a double claim against the solicitors and to ensure that the solicitors' liability to all ultimate addressees does not exceed the liability to the original addressee of the Certificate.
 So clause 1.6 confirms that where the recipients of the Certificate ("Addressees") are more than one person, the certifier's aggregate liability to all the Addressees is no greater than the liability they would have had if the Addressees were a single person.
 An issue was raised with the Committee about how this provision operates if the Addressees had different claims, for example, because one had senior debt and another mezzanine.
 The Committee’s view is that this provision is to do with protecting the certifying firm, not working out the quantum of particular Addressees’ claims and that in practice the Addressees’ interests would likely be amalgamated into a single number to determine the loss and then the liability cap would be applied.